Phil Eden: County Cup Final appearances

 Phil Eden played in Wakefield Trinity's 8–11 defeat by Castleford in the 1990 Yorkshire Cup Final during the 1990–91 season at Elland Road, Leeds on Sunday 23 September 1990.

 Club career

 Phil Eden made his début for Wakefield Trinity during January 1983, and he played his last match for Wakefield Trinity during the 1993–94 season.

-Genealogical information
+Personal life

 Phil Eden is the father of the rugby league footballer; Greg Eden.

 Conviction

 Phil Eden was jailed for 16-months in November 2013 after pleading guilty to possessing images of child pornography.